inbo/git-course/src/workflow_review.md

 For screenshots, see [here](https://inbo.github.io/git-course/workflow_rstudio.html#step_5:_code_review).

 <div class="alert alert-danger">
-When merging to the master branch or another important branch in the repo, always do this on GitHub by using a pull request.
+When merging to the main branch or another important branch in the repo, always do this on GitHub by using a pull request.
 It is recommended to protect these branches to enforce this procedure.
 </div>